hugo01andres/JWT-Python/src/README.md

 This Python script demonstrates how to implement token-based authentication to secure access to your application or API.
 By requiring a valid token, you can control who can access your resources.

+Main is not working fine, I though it could work in Jinja but is a different authentication.
+Token only works for API

 \#\# Getting Started

 \#\#\# Prerequisites